Preserving Old North

 Restoring Gruchy’s Angels

-In December of 2023, Manzi Appraisers & Restoration completed a three-month restoration of Old North Church’s nearly 400-year-old angel statues.
+In December of 2023, Manzi Appraisers & Restoration completed a three-month restoration of Old North Church’s approximately 400-year-old angel statues.
 The four Baroque angels date to the 1620s and were likely carved in what is now known as Belgium.
 It is unknown where they spent their first century.
 In 1746, however, they were on board a French ship en route to a Catholic Church in Quebec.
 During this time period, England and France were almost constantly at war, and one of the ways the war was waged was economic: ships, and their cargo, were fair game.
 Privateers were legally sanctioned to act like pirates and pillage the ships they captured.
 British privateer Captain Thomas Gruchy captured the French ship on its way to Quebec and seized its cargo, including these angels.
 He and his investors sold most of the goods, but Captain Gruchy, a North End resident, donated the four angels to Old North Church, where he worshiped.
 The story of Gruchy’s Angels is a favorite among Boston’s tour guides and guidebooks and draws visitors from around the world.

 In September of 2023, Manzi Appraisers & Restoration took the two-foot-tall angel statues to their lab to complete restoration and repair work, which included cleaning, minor infill, and painting.
 While all four angels once held trumpets in their hands, over the decades, two of the angels lost their instruments.
 As part of the restoration, the Manzi team fabricated new trumpets for the angels with missing instruments and painted them to look timeworn like their historic counterparts.